ueberdosis/blog/content/blog/08/post.md

 We know that it can be a big distraction, but we use it very respectful here.
 We don’t expect immediate answers and disable the account when someone takes a few days off.

 ### Toggl
 We have a love-hate relationship with time tracking.
-That said, it’s the foundation for our agency and how we bill our projects.
+That said, it’s the foundation for our company and how we bill our projects.
 It’s not tangible to get rid of it.
 At least Toggl has everything we need.

 We don’t like the new design, miss some comfort features now and then, and they are reliable in not announcing planned downtimes in advance, but that’s okay.
 It still feels like a good compromise between simple and powerful.